mwaterfall/MWFeedParser/README.markdown

 - `item.summary` (`NSString`)
 - `item.content` (`NSString`)
 - `item.enclosures` (`NSArray` of `NSDictionary` with keys `url`, `type` and `length`)
+- `item.identifier` (`NSString`)

 ## Using the data

 All properties of `MWFeedInfo` and `MWFeedItem` return the raw data as provided by the feed.
 This content may or may not include HTML and encoded entities.
-An `NSString` category (`NSString+HTML`) has been provided which will allow you to manipulate this data.
+If the content does include HTML, you could display the data within a UIWebView, or you could use the provided `NSString` category (`NSString+HTML`) which will allow you to manipulate this HTML content.
 The methods available for your convenience are:

     // Convert HTML to Plain Text (Strips HTML tags & comments, removes extra whitespace and decodes HTML character entities)
 	- (NSString *)stringByConvertingHTMLToPlainText;